bnnm/wwiser-utils/doc/NAMES.md

 This makes a "solid" archive that has everything.
 Then apply `strings2.exe` to the whole archive to extract all text at once.

+### add memory dumps
+Similar to the above, you can make a memory dump, apply `strings2.exe` over it and grab some extra names.

+On Windows 10 you can make memdumps in the task manager > right click on process > create dump file.
+Other systems are harder though (emus may have some option like that, while rooted Android can use certain tools to achieve it).

 ### clean incorrectly extracted strings
 Because `strings2.exe` can only guess so much, sometimes it gets names like `fbgm_play` instead of `bgm_play`, so you may want to recheck a bit (try searching `wwnames.txt` for obvious things like `bgm` to see everything looks ok).